Austin Riley Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres have a 4.67 team ERA that ranks 15th across all league pitching staffs.
+- The Padres have a 5.06 team ERA that ranks 20th among all league pitching staffs.

-- The Padres rank 17th in baseball in home runs given up (eight total, 1.3 per game).
+- Padres pitchers combine to surrender nine total home runs at a rate of 1.3 per game (to rank 20th in baseball).

-- Snell (0-1) gets the starting nod for the Padres, his second this season.
+- The Padres will send Martinez (0-1) out to make his second start of the season.

-- In his most recent time out on Friday, the left-hander threw 4 1/3 innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.
+- The right-hander last appeared on Saturday against the Colorado Rockies, when he threw seven innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.